Sorry, you need to enable JavaScript to visit this website.

 ALL CONTENTS ON THIS SITE ARE PROVIDED “AS IS.”
 IN PARTICULAR, WE DO NOT MAKE ANY REPRESENTATIONS OR WARRANTIES REGARDING THE USE OR THE RESULTS OF THE USE OF THIS SITE NOR MATERIALS ON THIS SITE AND, TO THE FULLEST EXTENT PERMISSIBLE UNDER APPLICABLE LAW, DISCLAIM ALL REPRESENTATIONS AND WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 WE SHALL NOT BE RESPONSIBLE FOR ANY LOSS, DAMAGE, LIABILITY OR EXPENSE THAT MAY RESULT FROM YOUR USE OF THE SITE.

-TARPEYO® is a corticosteroid indicated to reduce proteinuria in adults with primary immunoglobulin A nephropathy (IgAN) at risk of rapid disease progression, generally a urine protein-to-creatinine ratio (UPCR) ≥1.5 g/g.
+TARPEYO is indicated to reduce the loss of kidney function in adults with primary immunoglobulin A nephropathy (IgAN) who are at risk for disease progression.

 TARPEYO is contraindicated in patients with hypersensitivity to budesonide or any of the ingredients of TARPEYO.
 Serious hypersensitivity reactions, including anaphylaxis, have occurred with other budesonide formulations.